-You will also want to cut your trim pieces for the pockets with the stripe running horizontal at 5 inches by 2 inches vertical.
+You will also want to cut your trim pieces for the pockets with the stripe running horizontally at 5 inches by 2 inches vertically.
 Wash and dry all the ticking fabrics.
 This is what they will look like when removed.
 Lol

-Pull or cut all the excess strings from the fabric and you will be left with frayed edges.
+Pull or cut all the excess strings from the fabric, leaving you with frayed edges.

 Press the Ticking Fabric

-Because the fabric will now be rolling around the edges and be very wrinkled , it is necessary to press the ticking fabric until everything is flat and smooth.
-I like to use a Cricut for pressing but any hot iron will work.
+Because the fabric will now roll around the edges and be very wrinkled, it is necessary to press the ticking fabric until everything is flat and smooth.
+I like to use a Cricut for pressing, but any hot iron will work.

 Constrasting Fabric Cutlery Pocket

 For this step, I choose a red and white buffalo print fabric for the cutlery pocket.
 Begin by cutting the contrasting fabric 7 x 5 inches.
 Then using a straight pin, begin to make a fringe around the edges by pulling the strings.
 Once you finish, your pocket should be approx—6 x 4 inches, not including the fringe.

 You will want to attach the trim to the contrasting fabric pocket before you attach the pocket to the Christmas napkin.
-Using your sewing machine set on a close stitch zig zag and attach the trim to the pocket approx. 1/2 inch from the pocket top.
+Using your sewing machine, set on a close stitch zig-zag, and attach the trim to the pocket approximately 1/2 inch from the top.
 Stitch around the entire edge of the trim, just inside the frayed edges.

 No Sew Method for DIY Christmas Napkins

 Begin by attaching the trim to the pocket by applying a light bead of fabric glue along the back side of the fabric just inside the edge of the fringe.

-Once the trim is attached approx. 1/2 inch from the top of the pocket, you can turn over the pocket and apply another bead of glue to all edges except for the top edge.
+Once the trim is attached, approx. 1/2 inch from the top of the pocket, you can turn over the pocket and apply another bead of glue to all edges except the top edge.